bagolol/test_due/README.md

 * I deployed the app on Heroku.
 Again, not part of the task, but a good refresher.

 * The home page is currently empty.
-I thought it made more sense to display the issues on a /issues page.
+I thought it made more sense to display the issues on a **/issues page**.
 Also, if I had to further develop this, the homepage would probably only show the issues I worked on or need to work on.